 Restaurant decider and reviewer The Infatuation has a sizeable restaurant database, which they have used to put together a list of vendors offering free school meals and which is updated on a regular basis.

-And finally, The Resident packs an incredibly long yet organised list of participating restaurants from all corners of the city.
-Click here for their carefully curated contribution to this cause.
+And finally, The Resident packs an organised list of participating restaurants from all corners of the city.
+Click here for The Resident‘s list of restaurants offering free meals.

 Hawkker vendors are also amongst those partaking in this initiative.
 One such person is Darren Simpson, director of the mouth-watering, hand-pressed burger joint Nanny Bill’s; we spoke with Darren about his involvement in donating meals to kids in need.